Entropy along expanding foliations: Preliminary

 \begin{definition} We say a measurable partition $\xi$ of $M$ is \emph{$\mu$-subordinate} to the $\cF$-foliation if for $\mu$-a.e. $x$, we have \begin{itemize} \item[(1)] $\xi(x)\subset \cF(x)$ and $\xi(x)$ has uniformly small diameter inside $\cF(x)$; \item[(2)] $\xi(x)$ contains an open neighborhood of $x$ inside the leaf $\cF(x)$; \item[(3)] $\xi$ is an increasing partition, meaning that $f\xi \prec \xi$. \end{itemize}

 \end{definition}

-Ledrappier, Strelcyn~\cite{LS82} proved that the Pesin unstable lamination admits some $\mu$-subordinate measurable partition, the same proof can also be applied on general expanding foliations.
-Because in the following proof, we need a uniform construction of these partitions for a sequence of diffeomorphisms and measures, we providing the construction in Section~\ref{s.construction}.
+Ledrappier, Strelcyn~\cite{LS82} proved that the Pesin unstable lamination admits some $\mu$-subordinate measurable partition, which can also be applied on a general expanding foliation.
+In the proof of Theorem~\ref{main.D} we will need a uniform construction of these partitions for a sequence of diffeomorphisms and measures, which will be provided in Section~\ref{s.construction}.

 The following result (for the subordinate partitions constructed as in Section~\ref{s.construction}) is contained in Lemma~3.1.2 of Ledrappier, Young~\cite{LY85a}:

 \begin{lemma} Given any expanding foliation $\cF$, we have $h_\mu(f,\xi_1)=h_\mu(f,\xi_2)$ for any measurable partitions $\xi_1$ and $\xi_2$ that are $\mu$-subordinate to $\cF$. \end{lemma}